 Policy Information

-Policy No: E-1.29
+Policy No.: E-1.29

+Policy Category: Academic

-Approved by: Education Council
+Approving Body: Education Council

-Approval Date: August 20, 2019
+Approval Date: August 15, 2023

 Date of Next Review: August 2024

 ACADEMIC CONDUCT

 Policy Statement

 The College of New Caledonia provides access to lifelong learning and facilitates the achievement of personal and educational goals.
 To promote student success, the College has established academic standards of conduct which contribute to a successful learning environment.
 The College takes an educative approach to academic conduct aimed at helping students understand their actions and their impacts.